ionic-team/ionic-portals/website/docs/upgrade-guides.md

 ### InitialContext Update

-A default InitialContext is now always passed to the web content such that the Portal name will always be accessible.
+A default InitialContext is now always passed to the web content running in a Portal context such that the Portal name will always be accessible.

 Before: